codeigniter4/CodeIgniter4/user_guide_src/source/general/welcome.rst

 these libraries.
 CodeIgniter lets you creatively focus on your project by minimizing the amount of code needed for a given task.

+Where possible, CodeIgniter has been kept as flexible as possible, allowing you to work in the way you want, not being forced into working any certain way.
+The framework can have core parts easily extended or completely replaced to make the system work the way you need it to.
+In short, CodeIgniter is the malleable framework that tries to provide the tools you need while staying out of the way.

 ***********************
 Who is CodeIgniter For?
 ***********************